-- (a) locating surface works to avoid direct impacts on the habitat features identified in Chapter 6 - (b) locating of sub-surface works, both in the horizontal and vertical plane, to avoid and minimise operations beneath the habitat features identified in Chapter 6 e.g. locating longwall panels away from geological features of significance or water dependent plant communities and their supporting aquifers - (c) locating the project to avoid severing or interfering with corridors connecting different areas of habitat, migratory flight paths to important habitat or local movement pathways - (d) optimising project layout to minimise interactions with threatened species and ecological communities, e.g. designing turbine layout to allow buffers around features that attract and support aerial species, such as forest edges, riparian corridors and wetlands, ridgetops and gullies (e) locating the project to avoid direct impacts on water bodies or hydrological processes is therefore considered unlikely that movement throughout the landscape will be hindered by the proposed development.
-The proposed landscape plantings and enhancement of the riparian corridor may aid in creating movement pathways for these species.
-No structures will be developed that would interfere with migratory birds (wind turbines)
+- (a) locating surface works to avoid direct impacts on the habitat features identified in Chapter 6 - (b) locating of sub-surface works, both in the horizontal and vertical plane, to avoid and minimise operations beneath the habitat features identified in Chapter 6 e.g. locating longwall panels away from geological features of significance or water dependent plant communities and their supporting aquifers - (c) locating the project to avoid severing or interfering with corridors connecting different - areas of habitat, migratory flight paths to important habitat or local movement pathways - (d) optimising project layout to minimise interactions with threatened species and ecological communities, e.g. designing turbine layout to allow buffers around features that attract and support aerial species, such as forest edges, riparian corridors and wetlands, ridgetops and gullies - (e) locating the project to avoid direct impacts on water bodies or hydrological processes

+Threatened species predicted to utilise the site are considered highly mobile species.
+It is therefore considered unlikely that movement throughout the landscape will be hindered by the proposed development.
+The proposed landscape plantings along the entry drive may aid in creating movement pathways for these species.
+No structures will be developed that would interfere with migratory birds (wind turbines).